Undergraduate Frequently Asked Questions

 Can I take a tour of the Ryan Center for the Musical Arts?

 Yes!
 The Bienen School of Music is pleased to offer tours and admission information sessions for students interested in majoring in music at Northwestern.
-In-person tours are subject to cancellation based on the trajectory of the COVID-19 pandemic.
-Tour/information session registration is available on this page (scroll down past the online options).
+Tour/information session registration is available on this page via the calendar.
+Tours are normally held on Mondays and Fridays with select Thursday offerings and special tour dates around national holidays.

 Can I take a lesson with one of your faculty members?